-Updating BIOS is one of those tasks that sounds more intimidating than it actually is.
-Done correctly, it can improve system stability, unlock support for newer CPUs, fix hardware compatibility bugs, and patch security vulnerabilities.
-MSI provides two ways to update your BIOS without a USB drive at all — and for most users, they're actually easier.
-This guide covers both methods, what to do after the update, and how to troubleshoot if something goes wrong.
+Updating the BIOS is one of those tasks that sounds more intimidating than it actually is.
+When done correctly, it can improve system stability, add support for newer CPUs, fix hardware compatibility issues, and patch important security vulnerabilities.
+MSI provides multiple ways to update your BIOS—some of which don't even require a USB drive, making the process more convenient for most users.
+This guide covers both MSI BIOS update methods, what you should do after the update, and how to troubleshoot potential issues if something goes wrong, ensuring a safe and smooth upgrade process.

 Before You Update — Read This First